jmmarreiros/jmwebsite/content/publication/2020_marreiros_jpla/index.md

 publication_types:
 - "2"
 publishDate: "2020-05-04T00:00:00Z"
-summary: In this paper we discuss major topic related to use-wear analysis and the importance of archaeological experimentation.
-As needed, we review the state-of-the-art on use-wear methods and experiments and hightlight the need of methodological standards and protocols.
-On of the most importance aspects is also the holistic perspective that researchers should have when inferring on stone tool use.
+summary: In this paper we discuss major topic related to use-wear analysis and, the importance of archaeological experimentation.
+As needed, we review the state-of-the-art on use-wear methods and experiments and, at the same time, hightlight the need of methodological standards and protocols.
+One of the most importance aspects discussed in our study is also the holistic perspective that researchers should take when inferring on stone tool use.

 tags:
 - Traceology
 - Open access data